IlMusu/Exproblab_Assignment_2/README.md

 </p>

 ### Robot
-The robot used in the simulation is a differential robot equipped with a simple robotic arm with only two joints, a camera placed at the end-effector and a laser scanner.
+The robot used in the simulation is a differential robot equipped with a simple robotic arm with only three joints, a camera placed at the end-effector and a laser scanner.
 The following image shows the rendering of robot.
 <p align="center">
 	<img src="https://i.imgur.com/dq6hsQy.jpg" width="80%">
 </p>